hasibzunair/cv-pytorch-tutorials/README.md

 ## Related materials

-List of related tutorials that could be useful to look at.
+Here is a list of my related tutorials that could be useful to look at.

 * [Intro to Deep Learning](https://github.com/hasibzunair/neural-nets-for-babies)
 * [Intro to Python](https://github.com/hasibzunair/ieee18-cv)